Curriculum Leader: Mr P. Dring

-- Computer Science – a full GCSE, which has 2 written exams (each worth 40% of the overall grade) and a Controlled Assessment worth 20% of the overall grade.
-Computing focuses on understanding how technology works, problem solving and programming.
+The Edexcel GCSE in Computer Science is included in the eBacc and has 2 written exams each worth 40% of the overall grade and a Non Examined Assessment (NEA) worth 20% of the overall grade.

 Assessment for this course is by two written exams worth 40% of the overall qualification each.
-The remaining 20% of the course grade is based on programing coursework.
+The remaining 20% of the course grade is based on a programming project.
 It is expected that students have strong Maths skills and a general interest in computing is recommended.

 Computer suites are open throughout the school on most lunch times.